KU-RIAS/Keyword-Extraction-for-Pathology-Reports-with-BERT/README.md

 # Keyword-Extraction-for-Pathology-Reports-with-BERT
 This is Keyword extraction for pathology report based on BERT.
-The original repo of BERT (Devlin, et al.) is [BERT]
+The original repo of [BERT] (Devlin, et al.).

-## For NOT programmer users.
+## For NOT programmer users
-Please visit: [KEP]
+[KEP] is a web-based **keyword **extraction **tool for pathology report.
-The URL is web-based keyword extraction for pathology report.
+Users who are not familiar with python can utilize our tool.

 ![screensh](./img/website.jpg)

 ## Environments
 Requirements:
 	python 3.6
 	pytorch 1.2.0
 	pytorch-pretrained-bert 0.6.2

 ## Usage
 Example:
 	python Keyword_Extraction_BERT.py --data sample.csv

-	arguments:
+Arguments:
 	--data DATA      Data
 	--maxlen MAXLEN  Max Length
 	--bs BS          Batch Size